 We’ve put together six of the best content management systems, CMS for short, to improve your online appearance.
 Through the functionalities of different CMS platforms, you’ll be able to find the most suitable plans that align with your goals.
 Read on to learn more about six of the best CMS platforms out there.

-WordPress, a popular CMS platform, is beginner-friendly, is generally used for small to large businesses, and features an impressive collection of plugins and themes to choose from.
+WordPress, a popular CMS platform, is beginner-friendly, is great for SEO and generally used for small to large businesses, and also features an impressive collection of plugins and themes to choose from.
 WordPress is best suited for editorial teams, website customization, and blogging needs.
 Additionally, the software can be customized to your needs and can be continuously kept up to date, though it can be time-consuming taking care of the maintenance of your site.

 Best yet, the WordPress platform itself is available for free, and all you’ll have to pay for are any themes and plugins you choose.
 While many plugins are free, according to HubSpot, the average cost for WordPress themes and plugins runs between $11 to $40 a month.

 If you opt for this platform, you won’t be alone.
 Diverse businesses utilize the WordPress platform, with TechCrunch and IKEA being a couple of prominent brands.